 By the time overt sexual behavior is introduced, the victim has already been molded by the spiritual leader to not say anything and to even feel as if the behavior is acceptable.
 This is why many victims of CSM find themselves in an unwanted sexual situation with a spiritual leader over a long period of time—lasting weeks, months, and even years.
 This is also why victims become confused as to whether or not the sexual behavior is consensual.
 Due to the imbalance of power between clergy and church members, sexual behavior between the two is not considered consensual and is not the fault of the victim.

 Twisting Religious Scripture

-Some of the most misused scriptures in the Bible include referring to himself as a romanticized version of King David, and the victim as Bathsheba, as well as misinterpreting the scripture, “Do not touch my anointed ones; do my prophets no harm” (1 Chron.
+Some of the most misused scriptures in the Bible include referring to himself as a romanticized version of King David and the victim as Bathsheba, as well as misinterpreting the scripture, “Do not touch my anointed ones; do my prophets no harm” (1 Chron.
 16:22 NIV; Ps.
 105:15).
 Victims then become afraid to criticize the leader in any way for fear that they will suffer the wrath of God.
-In every instance, the perpetrator is attempting to brainwash the victim, grossly violating the sacred trust between clergy and church member.
+In every instance, the perpetrator is attempting to indoctrinate the victim for abusive purposes, grossly violating the sacred trust between the clergyperson and the church member.
 Learn more about how CSM perpetrators misuse the Bible to abuse.